maheshrajpurohit18/IMAGE-TRANSFORMATIONS/README.md

     plt.show()

 # Load an image from URL or file path
-image_url = 'BIG SHOW.png'  # Replace with your image URL or file path
+image_url = 'usop.jpg'  # Replace with your image URL or file path
 image = cv2.imread(image_url)

 # Define rotation angle in degrees